multiparty/jiff/tutorials/4-preprocessing.md

 for (var op in operations) {
   // we'll leave the 'batch', 'protocols', and 'threshold' parameters null for now
-  // and let JIFF use the defaults jiff.preprocessing(op, operations[op], null, null, null, receivers, compute_parties) }
+  // and let JIFF use the defaults jiff_instance.preprocessing(op, operations[op], null, null, null, receivers, compute_parties) }
-jiff.finish_preprocessing();
+jiff._instancefinish_preprocessing();
 ```
-This way, all of the values that multiplications and comparisons rely will be created and distributed before the start of any computation.
+This way, all of the values that multiplications and comparisons rely on will be created and distributed before the start of any computation.

 By specifying the receivers as all parties, we tell JIFF to reshare all the helper values at the end with everyone, not just the three servers that helped generate the values.